 Closed toed shoes or sturdy, closed toed sandals with a back strap.
-Shoes will be worn at all times at school.
+Shoes will be worn at all times at school (no shoes with heels).

 Athletic clothes and shoes that fit the dress code guidelines.

 UV filtering sunglasses are permitted during outside activities, but not in class.